alex-wey/shell/README.md

 without throwing any errors, it returns 0.

 built_in:
-built_in is responsible for handling any shell built-in commands.
+responsible for handling any shell built-in commands.
 In a shell, a built-in command is only executed if it is at the beginning of the command line.
 Thus, the function checks if any of the commands (cd, ln, rm, or exit) is present in the first element of the array of tokens (tokens[0]).
 If it exits,